hecks28/hecks28.github.io/index.md

 title: Home
 ---

-Welcome to my blog.
+Welcome to my page.

-I’m documenting my journey toward medical school.
-I want to see how my thoughts and feelings change over time and how I change.
+I add a new post every week.
+I encourage new readers to check out my "About" section.
+Please feel free to read through my posts!